ItsLeMax/MobileCrafting/README.md

 ## Setup

-1. Download the latest jar [here](https://github.com/ItsLeMax/MobileCrafting/releases/latest)
+1. Download the latest jar files [here](https://github.com/ItsLeMax/MobileCrafting/releases/latest)
 2. Put it into the plugins folder of your server

 ## Recipe